mehulagg/gitlab/doc/ci/examples/semantic-release.md

 More information about how commit messages are mapped to releases can be found in [semantic-releases's documentation](https://github.com/semantic-release/semantic-release#how-does-it-work).

-## Use the module in a project
+## 6. Use the module in a project

-To use the published module, add an `.npmrc` file to the project that will depend on the module.
+To use the published module, add an `.npmrc` file to the project that depends on the module.
 For example, to use [the example project](https://gitlab.com/gitlab-examples/semantic-release-npm)'s module:

 ```plaintext
 @gitlab-examples:registry=https://gitlab.com/api/v4/packages/npm/